aridjayarecipes/cutesrecipes.web.app/content/post/1758-recipe-of-homemade-easy-blueberry-muffins.md

 - "Create flax egg by combining flax meal and hot water; let gel"
 - "Mix flour, sugar, baking powder, and salt in main mixing bowl"
 - "Add oil, milk, and vanilla to flax egg and whisk"
-- "Add liquid to dry ingredients and gently stir manually e.g. with a fork (don't beat!)"
+- "Add liquid to dry ingredients and gently stir manually e.g. with a fork (don&#39;t beat!)"
 - "Fold in blueberries"
 - "Get muffin sheet ready by either lining with cute paper cups or greasing silicon or metal forms"
 - "Fill dough into forms (optional:) and sprinkle with crocant"